Frequently Asked Questions

 Phone number: 514 398-4751

-A guardianship form for international students under 18 will be sent out in the coming weeks.
+A guardianship form for students under 18 will be sent to accepted participants.

 You will need to submit this information with your VISA application and show it to border services officials upon arrival in Canada.
 Find more information about VISA requirements here.

-Is it mandatory to get Health Insurance through MSA as an International Participants?
+Is it mandatory to get Health Insurance through MSA as an International Participant?

 Back to top